import math

 line = geod.Inverse(lat[i], lon[i], lat[i + 1], lon[i + 1])

-# Duplicate the last calculated bearing if the list isn't empty
+# Duplicate the last calculated track if the list isn't empty

 elif len(lat) == 1: